Cranberries in Springtime: A Literary Meeting Place for Rural Alaskans

 Alaska Native Anthropology: Review of Menadelook, edited by Eileen Norbert

-Compiled and edited by granddaughter Eileen Norbert, Menadelook: An Inupiat Teacher’s Photographs of Alaska Village Life, 1907-1932 maps the transition of culture in the early 20th century of a man who bridged two worlds in the early 20th century.
+Compiled and edited by granddaughter Eileen Norbert, Menadelook: An Inupiat Teacher’s Photographs of Alaska Village Life, 1907-1932 maps cultural transition through a man who bridged two worlds in the early 20th century.
 Norbert succeeds in demonstrating the importance of self-representation of indigenous culture in anthropology . . .

 Indigenous Women Authors: Review of The Round House by Louise Erdrich